Sun-flowerSamurai/0-romannumerals/README.md

 There are two main variations of constructing and interpreting Roman numbers: additive notation and subtractive notation.
 In the latter notation Roman numbers like XIV (= 10 + (5 - 1)) are allowed, whereas in the former you would have to represent that number as XIIII (= 10 + 1 + 1 + 1 + 1).
 In this assignment we focus on Roman numbers using the additive notation only.
+In other words, for this assignment, the Roman number XIV represents 16 (= 10 + 1
++ 5).

 ## Assignment